robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

 and embed images using special syntax `[link|content]`.
 This creates a link or image depending are `link` and `content` images.
 They are considered images if they have the same image extensions that are special with URLs_ or start with `data:image/`.
 The surrounding square brackets and the pipe character between the parts are mandatory in all cases.

+.. note:: Support for the `data:image/` prefix is new in Robot Framework 3.2.

 Link with text content
 ~~~~~~~~~~~~~~~~~~~~~~